 Honourary Doctorate, Royal Military College Of Canada; Honourary Doctorate, University Of Ottawa; Graduate Studies, International Trade Economics, Carlton University; B.A., Canadian History, University Of Ottawa

-Hugh Segal, the fifth Master of Massey College, joins Massey after four decades in the public, private, academic and not-for-profit sector.
+Hugh Segal, the current Head of Massey College, joins Massey after four decades in the public, private, academic and not-for-profit sector.
 He is a former Chief of Staff to the Prime Minister in the 1990s, a former Associate Cabinet Secretary in Ontario in the late 1970’s and early 1980’s, and in June, 2014, he finished a nine year term as Senator representing Ontario.
 Hugh was a Skelton-Clark Fellow in the Queen’s Political Studies Department and holds Honorary Doctorates from his alma mater and the Royal Military College of Canada.
 He is an Honorary Captain of the Royal Canadian Navy, Chair of the Atlantic Council and Honorary, and Chair of the Navy League of Canada.

 Ms. Jennifer Welsh was appointed in July 2013 by United Nations Secretary-General Ban Ki-moon as his Special Adviser at the Assistant Secretary-General level on the Responsibility to Protect.
 Ms. Welsh works under the overall guidance of Adama Dieng, the Secretary-General’s Special Adviser on the Prevention of Genocide, to further the conceptual, political, institutional and operational development of the responsibility to protect concept.
 Currently, a Professor and Chair in International Relations at the European University Institute in Florence, Ms. Welsh’s research projects include the evolution of the “responsibility to protect” in international society, the ethics of post-conflict reconstruction, the authority of the United Nations Security Council and the notion of sovereignty.